Affordable Housing and Sustainable Communities (AHSC) Program

 Round 9 Materials

-For reference only.
-These materials will be updated with Round 10 materials when available.
+These materials are provided for reference only and will be replaced with Round 10 materials when available.

 The Affordable Housing and Sustainable Communities (AHSC) Program is a state funding program that supports affordable housing and sustainable transportation projects.
 AHSC funds are awarded through the California Strategic Growth Council (SGC) and administered by the California Department of Housing and Community Development (HCD).

-• Over 17 Miles of dedicated bus-only lanes
+• More than 17 miles of dedicated bus-only lanes

 The Santa Clara Valley Transportation Authority (VTA) envisions vibrant, well-connected communities where transportation, housing, jobs, and services for everyday needs are seamlessly integrated.
 Through the AHSC Program, VTA seeks to be a catalyst for transit-oriented development throughout Santa Clara County, fostering safe, accessible, and sustainable mobility options while advancing housing opportunities near transit.
 By collaborating with public and private partners, VTA aims to secure maximum AHSC funding to deliver integrated projects that reduce greenhouse gas emissions, improve connectivity, and create thriving, equitable communities.